 - CT Technicians: Perform CT scans, which take a series of X-rays from many angles to create visual "slices" of a patient's bones, organs and other body parts.

 - MRI Technicians: Scan patients with MRI machines, which use magnetic fields and radio energy to take images.

 - Mammographers: Specialize in scanning techniques used to examine breast tissue.

 The BLS projects radiologic tech jobs to grow 28 percent from 2010 to 2020.
 This faster-than-average growth rate is largely due to baby boomers, who are expected to become increasingly reliant upon medical imaging tests for diagnosis and treatment of illness and injury.
 Job prospects should be best for those with several certifications (bls.gov/ooh, 2012)

 The median annual wage for radiologic technologists (not including MRI techs), was $56,450 in May 2012, though salary can vary depending on location, experience and education.
 The highest 10 percent earned more than $77,160 while the lowest 10 percent earned below $37,060 (bls.gov/oes, 2013).
-Hospitals are expected to remain the largest employers of radiologic techs, although physicians' offices and imaging centers are hiring more of these professionals as patients increasingly turn to outpatient care (bls.gov/ooh, 2012).
+Hospitals are expected to remain big employers of radiologic techs, although physicians' offices and imaging centers are recruiting more of these professionals as patients increasingly turn to outpatient care (bls.gov/ooh, 2012).

 List of Related Careers

 With additional training, certification and/or education, radiologic technologists may be able to pursue similar careers.
 Examples include: